GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-11-13-linux-inode-hard-links-and-symbolic-links.md

  Birth: 2025-11-13 19:15:06.114213728 +0000
 ```

 What you see here is that files, directories and symbolic links give very similar output.
-Each has its own unique Inode number and there is a field that tells what type it is (there are more types than this).
+Each has its own unique Inode number and there is a field that tells what type it is (there are more types than these 3).
 Furthermore, each of these three files has the same 'Device' value which indicates that they live on the same filesystem.
 This `8,1` value is sometimes represented as a large integer, Dave explains why these different forms are actually representing the same value.

+### File size and character count

 A remarkable thing is that the 'Size' value equals the amount of characters in the contents of the regular file (so kort.sh has 583 characters) or, in the case of the symbolic link, the amount of characters of the file that the link points to (9 in this case).
 Because the symbolic link and its target reside in the same folder the full path is not included, but when they live in different directories it needs more bytes.